thinun/thinun/README.md

 - 🔭 I’m currently working on [Web Scrapper](https://github.com/thinun/Web_scrapper)

-- 🌱 I’m currently learning **Java Script**
+- 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://resplendent-heliotrope-1022eb.netlify.app/](https://resplendent-heliotrope-1022eb.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://portfoliothinun.netlify.app/)

 - 📫 How to reach me **thinuntharushika@gmail.com**